igorski/pinball-schminball/README.md

 All game related code is actually managed by the Actors and `@/model/game.ts`.
 All graphics rendering is managed by the Actor-specific renderers inside the `@/renderers`-folder.

+## Adding a new pinball table

+Add a new `TableDef` inside `@/definitions/tables.ts`.
+Define all Actors and TriggerGroup behaviours there.

+As for assets, each table requires an SVG shape for its main body (surrounding walls and slopes) and a PNG background (as the SVG shape wil not be visible, but used as a collision map).

 ## Project setup

 ```